Graceland: History

-Elvis's daughter, Lisa Marie Presley, inherited the estate in 1993 when she turned 25, until her death 30 years later.
+Elvis's daughter, Lisa Marie Presley, inherited the estate in 1993 when she turned 25.

 Presley's grave, along with those of his parents Gladys and Vernon Presley, his grandmother Minnie Mae Presley, Elvis's daughter, Lisa Marie Presley, and his grandson Benjamin Keough are located in the Meditation Garden next to the mansion.
 They can be visited during the mansion tours or for free before the mansion tours begin.
 A memorial gravestone for Presley's stillborn twin brother, Jesse Garon, is also at the site.

 In 2019, the owners of Graceland threatened to leave Memphis unless the city provided tax incentives.
 The Memphis City Council subsequently voted on a deal to help fund a $100 million expansion of Graceland.